Key Takeaways

 Scenario

-A company extends its lease by 3 years at the start of Year 3:
+A company and lessor agree to extend the lease by 3 years at the start of Year 3:

 - Lease liability before modification: £370,000